 Hokkaido uni was very rich and creamy, while the nori (seaweed) was quite disappointing - not crispy at all when it was severed.

 Compare to the previous uni, the nori in this piece is much better but still too soft.
 The umami juices of ikura wonderfully popping in my mouth.

-As a regular routine, i love to end with tamago.
+As a fixed routine, i love to end with tamago.
 So i requested for an extra piece of tamago.
 Chef Nagayama-san head back to the kitchen again and came out with another large freshly-cooked tamago.
 Same as what happened to me just now, he also serve it to the guest just came.
 And for the left (probably 4 pieces), he generous told me to ejoy it as much as i can.
 I was in love.